gandji/mymoviedb/README.md

  through spring profiles.
 Spring profile "mysql" activates the use of MySQL database (the default), profile "h2" uses an h2 database.

+ - REST api

+ - Web app with thymeleaf renderer.
+I did this because I wanted a nice carousel for the movie selection.
+I did not pursue because I want to be able to launch a movie from the app, and this is "forbidden" from a web app, for obvious security reasons.

+ - so I turned to a JavaFX GUI.
+And I use an embedded JavaFX browser.
+I use an embedded JavaFX browser because I want to reuse the thymeleaf rendering I made, and I still wanted the nice "material" carousel.
+Unfortunately, the carousel does not render as nicely in the JavaFX web browser (:sigh:).